Press Play Button Below, Synchronize Reading & Listening "Habits Podcast" *An Audio Blog*

-It can be stressing coping with the new habits and adjust yourself with new habits.
-Even the well supported and the systematic ones can be tough to add in your behavior pattern, new habits can be very fragile.
+It can be stressful coping with the new habits and adjust yourself to new habits.
+Even the well supported and systematic ones can be tough to add to your behavior pattern, new habits can be very fragile.
 It’s important to be prepared for a relapse.
 Many people fail to maintain their habits.
-Get back on your feet with dedication and you will achieve your goals. in this case, you will be able to manage and adjust with the new habits and make them a part of your behavior.
+Get back on your feet with dedication and you will achieve your goals. in this case, you will be able to manage and adjust to the new habits and make them a part of your behavior.
 To better understand, imagine yourself in a scenario, you have been incredibly dedicated and disciplined to go to the gym each day, but one day you skip that.
 One day of failure and most of the people get ready to trash the whole new habit cycle, thinking that it is obviously not working.
 Many may get disheartened also and forget their goal of getting fit, may spend all day eating chocolates and biscuits all day.

 So the solution is to stay focused and have patience with making an activity or habit a part of your behavior.
 Build a good plan and make sure that you stick to it.
 Do not beat yourself up or feel low if you lapse.
 Consistent habits eventually turn to behaviors.
 Make sure they are good ones.